-Policy POSSLGS: Local Green Space

-<<see maps within this Local Green Space Assessment 2023 document>>

-- 1. Development proposals that protect or enhance local green spaces and that comply with other relevant policies will be permitted. - Development proposals that would have an unacceptable adverse impact on the use, function and appearance of these local green spaces or would result in their loss will not be permitted other than in very special circumstances and such circumstances will only exist where the harm resulting from the proposal is clearly outweighed by other considerations. - 3.
-Development or change of use that would conflict with the reason for designation will be seen as inappropriate development. - 4.
-Inappropriate development adjacent to a Local Green Space that would have a significant adverse impact upon the reason for the designation will not be supported.
+Set the man of the referred options version of the Local Flam.
+1 Ро licy PO SSLGS: Local Green Space 2 < <see 2023="" assessment="" document="" green="" local="" maps="" space="" this="" within="">&gt;</see> 3 4 1.
+Development proposals that protect or enhance local green spaces and that comply with other relevant policies will be permitted.
+5 2.
+Development proposals that would have an unacceptable adverse impact on the use, 6 function and appearance of these local green spaces or would result in their loss will not 7 be permitted other than in very special circumstances and such circumstances will only 8 exist where the harm resulting from the proposal is clearly outweighed by other 9 considerations.
+10 3.
+Development or change of use that would conflict with the reason for designation will 11 be seen as inappropriate development.
+12 4.
+Inappropriate development adjacent to a Local Green Space that would have a 13 significant adverse impact upon the reason for the designation will not be supported.